|Tour||Dates||Days||Group Size Limit|

 This morning we will disembark in Longyearbyen, where our Svalbard wildlife photography adventure comes to an end.
 We will be sad to leave our little ship and the splendid crew and expedition staff behind after having such an wonderful journey together.

 Mike Watson lives in East Lancashire with his Hungarian partner Évi and their son Alexander.
 His first career was with NatWest bank, where he eventually became a branch manager in Hertfordshire and later Norfolk, but he wisely decided to make a career change and joined Wild Images’ parent company Birdquest in 2005, rapidly becoming a key member of the team.

-Mike has travelled very widely in search of wildlife over the last 30 or more years, visiting many countries including much of Europe (north to Iceland and Spitsbergen), the Middle East, the United States, Madagascar and Northern India.
-In addition to his role as Client Manager for Wild Images and Birdquest, Mike has also guided many tours for Wild Images and Birdquest to widely scattered destinations around the world.
+Mike has travelled very widely in search of wildlife over the last 30 or more years, visiting many countries.
+His areas of expertise include much of Europe (north to Iceland and Svalbard or Spitsbergen), the Middle East, the United States, Brazil’s Pantanal, southern Africa, Madagascar and India.
+In addition to his role as Client Manager for Wild Images, Mike has also guided many tours for Wild Images to destinations that span the globe.